- AAMA Analysis Columns

 AAMA Analysis Columns

 Are Your Patio Doors ADA-Compliant?
-Accessibility Isn’t Just the Law; It’s the Right Thing to Do, October
+Accessibility Isn’t Just the Law; It’s the Right Thing to Do, October (by Rich Rinka)

 The Americans with Disabilities Act (ADA) has prompted several government agencies to publish regulations and guidelines requiring that public buildings and multi-family dwellings (buildings consisting of